top of page

 Seven Flemish perinatal hospitals are working together to demonstrate the prevention of CMV through Valaciclovir.
 Our goal is to increase awareness of CMV among pregnant women, to offer standardized screening (detecting antibodies in mom's blood) and to start Valaciclovir when a CMV infection is diagnosed during screening.

-Your baby will also be tested for CMV after birth (urine analysis, blood tests, brain ultrasound and an MRI).
+After birth the baby is tested for CMV (urine analysis, blood tests, brain ultrasound and an MRI).

 To ensure all examinations run smoothly, the delivery takes place in one of the seven participating hospitals.

-We will then see you again annually until the age of 5 to continue to monitor hearing and brain function in the long term.
+A yearly follow-up is organized until the age of 5, to continue to monitor hearing and brain function in the long term.

 What happens after birth?